Vishal73040/BotBrowser/profiles/PROFILE_CONFIGS.md

 # 📚 BotBrowser Profile Configuration Guide

-**For Academic and Authorized Testing Environments**
+For Academic and Authorized Testing Environments.

-This guide provides **BotBrowser's fingerprint customization system** for controlled testing and academic environments.
-Learn to configure synthetic profiles and dynamic CLI overrides for authorized compatibility testing.
+This guide explains BotBrowser’s fingerprint‑customization system for controlled testing.
+Configure synthetic profiles and use dynamic CLI overrides for authorized compatibility testing.

-⚠️ **Usage Policy:** This configuration system is designed for academic study, security analysis, and authorized testing environments only.
+⚠️ **Usage Policy:** This configuration system is designed for academic study, security analysis, and authorized testing only.
 Use in compliance with institutional policies and applicable laws.

-> 💡 **CLI-First Configuration:** Use [`--bot-config-*` flags](../CLI_FLAGS.md#⚙️-profile-configuration-override-flags) for runtime fingerprint configuration without modifying encrypted profiles.
-Highest priority configuration system suitable for authorized testing environments.
+> 💡 **CLI‑First Configuration:** Use [`--bot-config-*` flags](../CLI_FLAGS.md#⚙️-profile-configuration-override-flags) for runtime fingerprint control without editing encrypted profiles.
+These carry the highest priority.

-> 🌍 **Smart Auto-Configuration:** BotBrowser automatically configures timezone, locale, and languages based on proxy IP.
-Override only for specific testing scenarios.
+> 🌍 **Smart Auto‑Configuration:** BotBrowser automatically configures timezone, locale, and languages based on proxy IP.
+Override only when your scenario requires it.

-> 🔒 **Data Privacy:** All profile data uses synthetic/aggregated configurations for academic compliance.
-BotBrowser does not collect or distribute personal or user-identifying data.
-All fingerprints are synthetic/aggregated for academic compliance.
-Dynamic CLI overrides preserve profile integrity while enabling flexible customization.
+> 🔒 **Data Privacy:** Profiles use synthetic/aggregated configurations for academic compliance.
+BotBrowser does not collect or distribute personal or user‑identifying data.
+Use CLI overrides to keep profiles intact while customizing behavior.

 ## 📋 Table of Contents